Child Protection Law – Frequently Asked Questions

 It will depend on the situation.
 You may wish to seek a lawyer who practices in the area of child protection if one of the following scenarios applies to you:

-3. Your child has a medical condition and is refusing medical treatment, or the CAS is alleging that you are not seeking appropriate medical treatment for your child.
+- Your child has a medical condition and is refusing medical treatment, or the CAS is alleging that you are not seeking appropriate medical treatment for your child.

 Before the first court appearance, you should be provided the following court documents:

-1. Notice of Motion by CAS.
+- Notice of Motion by the CAS (Form 14).

 Once the first court appearance is complete, it is extremely important to complete an application to obtain a Legal Aid certificate (if you meet the financial eligibility) and to retain the services of a lawyer who represents clients in child protection cases.
 Once you have had a chance to retain a lawyer, you will have the opportunity to prepare a response to the allegations against you, and to determine the next steps that you may wish to take in your case.